evolvedbinary/elemental/exist-versioning-release.md

 * A GPG key (for signing release artifacts)
 * A Java KeyStore with key (for signing IzPack Installer)
 * A valid Apple Developer Certificate (for signing Mac DMG)
-* A Github account and username / password or Github Personal access tokens (https://github.com/settings/tokens) with permission to publish Github releases to the eXist-db .org
+* A Github account and username / password or Github Personal access tokens (https://github.com/settings/tokens) with permission to publish Github releases to the eXist-db org

 1. You will need login credentials for the eXist-db organisation on:
     1. Sonatype OSS staging for Maven Central - https://oss.sonatype.org/